 Trail Activities: Walking, Biking, Inline Skating, Fishing, Cross-Country Skiing

 The Ashuwillticook Rail Trail, named from a Native American word meaning “the pleasant river between the hills,” provides a beautiful walk for trail-goers.
 Along the path, which travels through forested areas, there are breathtaking views of mountains, lakes, rivers and wetlands.
 It makes for a relaxing walk and a very scenic day trip.
 Trail-goers can take a break at one the many rest areas and those looking for a little romance can pack a picnic.
 Outdoor enthusiasts can bring binoculars for bird-watching or cast a line in one of the ponds.
 And history buffs will enjoy the mill buildings resting on the far shore of Hoosic River near Adams.

 Length: 14.3 miles

-With all the stress in our daily lives, walking trails can be a very peaceful (and heart healthy) way to unwind and rejuvenate.
-And with no heavy or bulky equipment necessary, you can enjoy this activity almost anywhere.
+With all the stress in our daily lives, walking trails near you can be a very peaceful (and heart healthy) way to unwind and rejuvenate.
 Spend some quality time with your loved ones or hit the trail solo for some quiet reflection.
 Looking for a challenge?
-Hiking [nearby hiking trails article] will still give you those beautiful views and serene environments, with a little extra cardio!
+Hiking trails and bike paths will still give you those beautiful views and serene environments, with a little extra cardio!